gwn/ted/README.md

 ## known issues

 - Written in Javascript.
 An implementation in a compiled language would probably be better.
+C?
+Haskell?
 Any volunteers for porting?

 - Not written with performance in mind, for now.
 Especially the indexing mechanism is very inefficient.
 That'll be addressed